 Due to our large and active community of Splunkers, the number of enhancement requests we receive can be voluminous.
 Splunk Ideas allows us to see which ideas are being requested most across different types of customers and end-user personas.

-When we determine which ideas to triage we look at total vote count across a variety of cohorts, which include by are not limited to:
+When we determine which ideas to triage we look at total vote count across a variety of cohorts, which include but are not limited to:

 - Number of total votes (this is the number displayed in the "Vote" box for an idea)